 - Linux 64-bit

-- Click Create and then Download Client.
+- Click Create.
+Then, click Download Client.

-Step 3: Install and activate the client
+Step 3: Install and activate the backup client